mbatanian/scriptToPocket/README.md

 add to pocket from a command line script

-NOTE: to use this script, you'll need to register an application with Pocket (http://getpocket.com/developer/apps/new) and place your consumer key in [config.py](https://github.com/mbatanian/scriptToPocket/blob/master/config.py)
+NOTE: to use this script, you'll need to register an application with [Pocket] (http://getpocket.com/developer/apps/new) and place your consumer key in [config.py](https://github.com/mbatanian/scriptToPocket/blob/master/config.py).